 Fertility rates have been falling across the developed world for a number of reasons.
 The Institute of Marriage and Family, which joined the Christian think tank Cardus in 2016, identified three main reasons in a past report on Canada’s Shrinking Families.

-First of all, economic factors are incentivizing smaller families.
-Raising children is becoming increasingly expensive, with the Chartered Professional Accountants of Canada estimating that raising a child under the age of 18 costs $10,000-$15,000 in direct costs each year, plus the opportunity costs of lost wages.
+Second, economic factors are incentivizing smaller families.
+Raising a child is becoming increasingly expensive, with the Chartered Professional Accountants of Canada estimating that a raising a child under the age of 18 costs $10,000-$15,000 in direct costs each year, plus the opportunity costs of lost wages.
 Given that the median after-tax income of Canadian families was $66,800 in 2020, children take up a substantial portion of a family’s budget.
 Women have also increasingly decided to pursue a full-time or part-time career not only to find personal fulfillment but simply to make ends meet.
-The desire to save money or to spend more money on leisure were also common factors cited in the Cardus study about why women were unlikely to choose to have children or to have a smaller number of kids than their parents or grandparents did.
+The desire to save money or to spend more money on leisure were also common factors cited in the Cardus study about why women were unlikely to choose to have children, or to have a smaller number of kids than their parents or grandparents did.

-Secondly, Canadian families are becoming less stable, prompting fewer couples to decide to have children.
-Cardus’ Canadian Marriage Map demonstrates how, of the total number of families with children, the percentage of married couples has declined while the percentage of common-law couples and lone-parent families has increased.
-As of 2016, approximately one-third of families with children lack a married couple at the helm.
+Third, Canadian families are becoming less stable, prompting fewer couples to decide to have children.
+Cardus’ Canadian Marriage Map demonstrates how, of the total number of families with children, the percentage of married couples has declined while the percentage of common-law couples and lone-parent families have increased.
+As of 2016, approximately one third of families with children lack a married couple at the helm.
 Almost half of all couples – common-law and married – do not have children.

-Thirdly, the prevalence of contraception and abortion has enabled Canadians to choose when to have children and how many children to have.
-Contraceptive pills, approved in Canada in 1960, as well as other forms of contraception have become widely used.
+Finally, the prevalence of contraception and abortion has enabled Canadians to choose when to have children and how many children to have.
+Contraceptive pills, approved in Canada in 1960, as well other forms of contraception have become widely used.
 When contraception fails, many Canadians turn to abortion.
-Although the number of documented abortions has been declining over the past decades (74,155 abortions were reported in 2020), there is little data on the number of abortion pill prescriptions, which have become increasingly common in recent years.
+Although the number of documented abortions has been declining over the past decades (87,595 abortions were reported in 2021), there is little data on the number of abortion pill prescriptions, which have become increasingly common in recent years.
 But if you scroll back to the Statistics Canada chart above, the authorization to sell the contraceptive pill coincided with a dramatic decline in fertility rates in the 1960s.

 What are the consequences of not fulfilling this command?

 The major consequence of a low fertility rate is an aging and possibly declining population.
 Statistics Canada’s 2021 census report documents how the Baby Boomer generation (the uncommonly large age cohort born in the decades after the Second World War) is retiring from the workforce.
-In 2016, the number of people over the age of 65, the age traditionally associated with retirement, exceeded the number of people under the age of 15 for the first time in Canada.
-Five years later, approximately one-fifth of the Canadian population (19.0%) is over the age of 65 while 16.3% of the population is below the age of 15.
-This trend is projected to continue, as the number of retirees grows faster than the number of children in the foreseeable future.
+In 2016, the number of people over the age of 65 exceeded the number of people under the age of 15 for the first time in Canada.
+Five years later, approximately one fifth of the Canadian population (19%) is over the age of 65 while 16.3% of the population is below the age of 15.
+This trend is projected to continue, as the number of retirees grows faster than the number of children for the foreseeable future.
 The number of people in the labour force compared to the number of retirees is also declining, meaning that there are increasingly fewer workers paying taxes to support our retirees each year.

 The economic impact of an aging population is significant.
 In 2006, the Senate of Canada released a report on demographics forebodingly entitled The Demographic Time Bomb: Mitigating the Effects of Demographic Change in Canada, documenting how transfers to seniors and the health care costs of seniors would eat up an increasing percentage of government spending.
-This is a major consideration of whether federal or provincial finances are sustainable in the long term (over the next 75 years).
-According to the Parliamentary Budget Officer’s 2021 Fiscal Sustainability Report, the federal government’s finances and public pension plans are sustainable over the long-term but provincial/territorial finances are not sustainable, due primarily to “rising health care costs due to population ageing.”
-When the federal government, provincial/territorial government, and public pension plans are considered together, their fiscal policy is not sustainable over the long term, again, largely because of the aging of the population.
+This is a major consideration of whether federal or provincial finances are sustainable in the long-term (over the next 75 years).
+According to the Parliamentary Budget Officer’s 2023 Fiscal Sustainability Report, the federal government’s finances, provincial governments’ collective finances, and public pension plans are sustainable over the long-term.
+However, the “rising health care costs due to population ageing” are placing great strain on provincial health systems.

 How might we better fulfill this command?

-One way to reverse this demographic decline and at least fill our corner of the earth is through immigration.
+One way to reverse this demographic decline is through an increase in immigration.
 And that is precisely what Canada has done.
 Despite having a fertility rate well below the replacement rate (meaning that Canada’s population should shrink in the long-term) Canada’s population continues to grow, primarily through immigration.
-In 2021, Canada welcomed more immigrants than any other year in its history – 401,000 – and the federal government has stated its intentions to keep immigration rates high.
+In 2023, Canada welcomed more immigrants and non-permanent residents than any other year in its history – over 1.1 million.
 While the populations of other G7 countries declined (Japan and Italy) or grew slowly (Germany, France, United States, and the United Kingdom) in the past five years, Canada’s population grew relatively quickly at over 1% per year.

-Nevertheless, government policies certainly can help ease some of these factors.
-Cash transfers to parents such as the Canada Child Benefit and generous parental leave policies alleviate some of the economic costs of children.
+Nevertheless, government policies certainly can help raise the fertility rate.
+Cash transfers to parents, such as the Canada Child Benefit and generous parental leave policies, alleviate some of the economic cost of children.
 Reforming Canada’s laws on marriage and divorce could help support stable marriages that are conducive to having children.
 Restricting abortion, both surgical abortions in hospitals and clinics and abortion pills taken at home, would increase the fertility rate as well.

-Canada as a country, with a fertility rate of 1.40, is not fulfilling God’s command to “be fruitful and multiply and fill the earth” well.
+Canada as a country, with a fertility rate of 1.33, is not fulfilling God’s command to “be fruitful and multiply and fill the earth” well.
 And it’s getting worse.
 A growing prioritization of personal and career growth, economic factors, cultural attitudes towards marriage, contraception, and abortion are all pressuring or enabling Canadians to have fewer and fewer children.
-Canada’s low fertility rate is leading to the rapid aging of our society, a trend that is only partially offset by increased immigration.
-Although changing cultural attitudes towards children is better led by the Church rather than the government, government policies can certainly also be reformed to encourage citizens to be fruitful and multiply.
+Canada’s low fertility rate is leading to a rapidly aging society, a trend that is only partially offset by increased immigration.
+Although changing cultural attitudes toward children is better led by the Church rather than the government, government policies can certainly also be reformed to encourage citizens to be fruitful and multiply.